 What is Customer Success?

-It’s a proactive method of ensuring you’re meeting the needs of your customers to help them succeed with the help of your products and services.
-The goal is to reduce turnover to keep customers from choosing the competition instead.
+It’s a proactive method of ensuring you’re meeting your customer’s needs to help them succeed with the help of your products and services.
+The goal is to reduce turnover to keep customers from choosing the competition.

 Customers today have never had more options, and it’s never been easier for businesses to create new products and services.
 Because of this, there’s more pressure on companies, as sales and marketing aren’t always enough to sustain growth.